Eva Andén: Career

-Eva Andén had a successful career until her death, and was particularly engaged in cases of divorce, allowance and other cases involving women and children.
+Andén had a successful career until her death, and was particularly engaged in cases of divorce, allowance and other cases involving women and children.
 Barbro Alving, Selma Lagerlöf and Astrid Lindgren were among her clients.
 She was a member of the government's state legal committee which advised the government in the law reforms regarding women and children, which underwent major reforms during the year in which women's suffrage was introduced, and she contributed to the reforms in which the rights of children out of wedlock were strengthened (1917) and the reformed marriage law in which married women were freed from the legal guardianship of their husbands in 1920–1921.